 Local SEO Guide

 Before the internet, potential customers needed to know where to find your business and what you sell.
 This could be achieved through local advertisements or referrals.
-Nowadays Google has basically taken over that task.
+Nowadays Google has basically taken over that task with Local SEO.

 Getting your website up-to-date with Local SEO has several advantages: